 Types of Snap Fit Joints

 There is an extensive array of snap fit design possibilities available.
-In this section, we’ll discuss the three most common types of snap joints.
+This section’ll discuss the three most common types of snap joints.
 They include the following:

 These are the most common types of snap fit joints in manufacturing.
 These joints have simple geometric shapes that make them easy to implement in a snap fit design.
 It is also easy to calculate their strain during the joining process.